sbb-design-systems/lyne-components/src/components/pearl-chain-time/readme.md

 ></sbb-pearl-chain-time>
 ```

-## Testing

-To specify a specific date for the current datetime, you can use the `data-now` attribute (timestamp in milliseconds).
+To specify a specific date for the current datetime, you can use the `now` property (timestamp in milliseconds).
 This is helpful if you need a specific state of the component.

 <!-- Auto Generated Below -->